Piro-CIE/UnityForgeImporter/README.md

 A simple importer for [Unity][unity] to load [Autodesk Forge][autodeskforge] SVF models in runtime.

-It has been developed using the [Forge-Convert-Utils][forgeconvertutils° package.
+It has been developed using the [Forge-Convert-Utils][forgeconvertutils] package.
 Most of this code is only Typescript to C# adaptation and the majority of the **SVF** reading logic is preserved.

 ## Usage